Tour available in:

 Salzburg's Jewish community was decimated during the war and never fully recovered.
 Today, it consists of about 100 members.
 The synagogue was re-opened after the war and is still the center of Jewish culture and worship in Salzburg.

-If you would like more information on our Jewish heritage tours in Salzburg, contact us now:
+If you would like more information about our private Jewish heritage tours in Salzburg, please fill out the form below - or call us directly under +49 30 61 62 57 61.